taurusilver7/typescript-api/README.md

 Setup the database in the src directory.
 Create a mongo client instance for the database using the connection string from the env variable.

-Separate the async handler function in the routes to a controller, corresponding to the route.gi
+Separate the async handler function in the routes to a controller, corresponding to the route.

+The server usually has the error handler as the last register in its middleware chain.
+The error handler is called whenever a controller function calls for a next method with an error.